Resources

 Reference resources

-Reference resources, as implied by the name, are there to help you look up some aspect of the language, usually grammar.
+Reference resources are there to help you look up some aspect of the language, usually grammar.
 There are too many to count and are typically only for a specific language, so I don’t have many examples.

 Reference resources